sharifulbony/SimpleUserAuthentication/README.md

  How to Deploy :
- 1.Build an war/jar file by compiling all the resources 2.Deploy using apache tomcat 8.0 or later version.
+ 1.Build an war/jar file by compiling all the resources 2.Deploy using apache tomcat 8.0 or later version as  a root context.

  ** Further Development: Some code restructuring could be done more